TB Joshua: Influence in African politics

-Emmanuel TV
+Media

 Emmanuel TV, the SCOAN television station, was founded on 8 March 2006 by Joshua.
-Its Sunday services are broadcast live.
-Joshua's programmes also air weekly on a number of local television stations across Africa.
-It debuted on DStv and GOtv in November 2015, as well as StarTimes in February 2016.
-In its profile on Joshua, the BBC described him as "Nigeria's best known televangelist".

-Emmanuel TV's motto is 'Changing lives, changing nations, changing the world.'
-The station is also known for its catch-phrase, ‘Distance Is Not A Barrier’, encouraging viewers to ‘pray along’ with T.B.
-Joshua by ‘touching the screen’.
-There are several claims of people receiving miraculous 'healing' through these prayers, including popular Nollywood actress Tonto Dikeh who said Joshua's prayers ended her 14-year smoking addiction.

-Joshua earned a reputation for not focusing on the 'Prosperity Gospel' and Emmanuel TV is known as one of the few Christian channels that does not engage in fundraising on air.

-YouTube channel

 In April 2021, YouTube suspended Emmanuel TV's channel as a result of alleged hate speech by Joshua in videos on the channel.
 At the time the channel was suspended, it had over 1,800,000 subscribers and 400 million views.
 The allegations of hate speech referred to claims made by Joshua in at least seven videos that homosexuality is the result of possession by demonic spirits and that homosexuality can and should be cured via spiritual deliverance.
 At the time of the channel's suspension, it was the most-viewed Christian ministry on the platform.

-Google ranked one of Emmanuel TV's YouTube videos as the fourth-most viewed clip ever within Nigeria.
+In January 2024, days after Joshua's sexual abuse scandal was revealed, Emmanuel TV's satellite channel was removed from DStv by MultiChoice, a South African media company as well as from YouTube for a second time.

+Wealth

+Although Joshua criticized pastors who demanded money and politicians who bought-votes, he became one of Africa's wealthiest pastors.
+Former church insiders estimate that he received tens of millions of dollars from fundraising, pilgrims, sales of videos, and appearances at stadiums full of followers.

+In 2015, Sahara Reporters reported that Joshua has secretly purchased a Gulfstream G550 jet through a Bank of Utah trustee.
+A Joshua aide denied the report.